ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 # Querying Resources using HTTP POST

-Section 3.4.2.4 of [RFC7644] defines how clients MAY execute the HTTP `POST` method combined with the `/.search` path extension to issue execute queries without passing parameters on the URL.
-When using `/.search`, the client would pass the parameters defined in Section 2
+Section 3.4.3 of [RFC7644] defines how clients MAY execute queries without passing parameters on the URL by using the `POST` verb combined with the `/.search` path extension execute.
+When posting to `/.search`, the client would pass the parameters defined in Section 2 in the body of the POST request.

 ~~~
 POST /User/.search